koeunchoi/lab/_pages/openings.md

 # Open positions

-We are always looking for new team members with curiosity, grit, and empathy!
+We are always looking for new team members!

 Undergraduate Research Assistants